 Every so often we would have breakfast for dinner when I was growing up.
-That meant instead of a fairly rushed, school-morning bowl of hot cereal or cornflakes, we’d make a weekend-worthy breakfast for the 6pm meal.
-As dinners go—it was glorious!
+That meant instead of a fairly rushed, school-morning bowl of hot cereal or cornflakes, we’d make a weekend-worthy breakfast for the weeknight meal.

 Try them for breakfast—or dinner!
 In one bite you’ll realize why about 5 extra minutes of hands-on time is worth it.
 (Seriously, that's it.
 That's all.
 Mixes be gone!)